MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/how-to.md

 $ deno run index.ts
 ```

-### Download and run module
+### Run HTTP module

-This module will be downloaded from the Deno packages the first time and on subsequent runs it will run quicker as it is already installed in `bin`.
+Pass a URL to the `run` command.
+The module will be downloaded from the Deno packages the first time and on subsequent runs it will run quicker as it is already installed in `bin`.

 ```sh
 $ deno run https://deno.land/std/examples/welcome.ts